brp-optics/fiji_lab_walkthrough/_build/html/_sources/basics.md

 # Getting Started, Opening an Image

-The easiest way to open a data set is to click-and-drag from the folder.
+The easiest way to open a data set is to **drag and drop** it from its folder onto the Fiji main window.
 However, some file types need to be specifically imported.
 To import a sequence of images that are saved within a folder, you can use the **File > Import > Image Sequence** option to open them as a stack or as separate images.

 Additionally, using a **Virtual Stack** in the **Bio-Formats Importer** may be useful if trying to view large data files.
 This makes it easier to get a quick look at data when there is limited RAM.
 However, if you need to perform an image operation, such as background subtraction, then